waikato-ufdl/wai-annotations-manual/docs/install.md

 pip install wai.annotations.core
 ```

-`wai-annotations-core` does not come with any input/output formats installed.
+`wai.annotations.core` does not come with any input/output formats installed.
 You will need to install a plugin for each
 format that you want to convert between.
 For a description of the plugin system, see the [plugin guide](plugin.md).

 For installing all available plugins, use this command: